 How to get there

-The Edge is probably the most amazing viewpoint in New York.
+The Edge is probably the most amazing viewpoint in New York City.
 Being located west of Manhattan, it has a very original perspective of the city and quite different compared to other viewpoints, closer to the river and less focused on the epicenter of the island.
-To go up to The Edge with your ticket you need to enter The Shops at Hudson Yards shopping mall and go to the fourth floor.
+To go up to The Edge with your ticket you need to enter The Shops at Hudson Yards shopping center and go to the fourth floor.

 Special Needs Accessibility